varshini1004/Query-Expansion-/README.md

 #Live Demo Link -

 https://query-expansion.onrender.com/

-Note:- hosted on a free tier — first load may take up to a minute
+Note:- hosted on a free tier — first load may take up to a minute.

 🔍 Query Expansion System using Wikipedia & Wikidata